awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 + <a name="recipe-variable-component-dependency-name"></a>`component_dependency_name` – \(Optional\) The name of the component dependency to query\.
 Omit this segment to query the component that this recipe defines\.
 You can specify only direct dependencies\.

   `component_dependency_name:work:path`
+This feature is available for v2\.0\.4 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 The work path for the component that this recipe defines or for a component on which this component depends\.
 The value of this recipe variable is equivalent to the output of the `$PWD` environment variable and the [pwd](https://en.wikipedia.org/wiki/Pwd) command when run from the context of the component\.
 You can use this recipe variable to share files between a component and a dependency\.
 The folder at this path is readable and writable by the component that this recipe defines and by other components that run as the same user and group\.